RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Discussion and Outlook

 \textbf{Stage 1 (nonsinglet sector):} Near $T_c^{\mathrm{ns}} \sim 156$~MeV, the ratios $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$ become consistent with zero, indicating operational effective restoration of $SU(2)_L \times SU(2)_R$ and $U(1)_A$ in the nonsinglet sector.
 However, this temperature does not correspond to the critical temperature of the PW framework, which refers to the chiral limit and requires restoration of full chiral symmetry at the infrared fixed point.
 Since singlet channels remain nondegenerate, the universality-class arguments of PW do not directly apply at this stage.

-\textbf{Stage 2 (singlet sector):} At a significantly higher temperature $T_c^{\mathrm{s}} \gg T_c^{\mathrm{ns}}$, the singlet ratio $\kappa_{\omega_T, h_{1T}}$ and the topological susceptibility $\chi_t$ also become consistent with zero, extending operational effective restoration to both singlet and nonsinglet sectors.
+\textbf{Stage 2 (singlet sector):} At a significantly higher temperature $T_c^{\mathrm{s}} \gg T_c^{\mathrm{ns}}$, the singlet-involving ratios $\kappa_{\sigma,\eta}$, $\kappa_{\omega_T, h_{1T}}$, $\kappa_{\sigma,\pi}$, $\kappa_{\eta,\delta}$, $\kappa_{\omega_T, b_1}$, and $\kappa_{h_{1T}, \rho_T}$, and the topological susceptibility $\chi_t$ also become consistent with zero, extending operational effective restoration to both singlet and nonsinglet sectors.
 This defines a more complete restoration scale than the PW critical temperature, which is determined solely by chiral symmetry in the massless limit and does not require observable axial degeneracy.
 Nevertheless, even at $T_c^{\mathrm{s}}$, this operational restoration does not by itself establish enlargement of the symmetry to $U(2)_L \times U(2)_R$ or determine the universality class, as explicit symmetry-breaking effects from finite quark masses and the anomaly remain present in the Lagrangian.
 Rather, $T_c^{\mathrm{s}}$ marks the temperature at which symmetry breaking becomes unresolvable in all measured channels, representing a stronger phenomenological restoration scale beyond the strict RG definition of criticality.

-Pisarski and Wilczek (PW)~\cite{Pisarski:1983ms} identified two scenarios depending on whether the $U(1)_A$-breaking operator is relevant or irrelevant at the $O(4)$ fixed point, with the latter implying enlargement of the symmetry to $U(2)_L \times U(2)_R$ and a fluctuation-induced first-order transition.
-The subsequent renormalization-group analysis of Pelissetto and Vicari (PV)~\cite{Pelissetto:2013hqa} established that for $N_f=2$ this operator is marginally irrelevant at the $O(4)$ fixed point, implying approximate $O(4)$ scaling in the chiral limit near the PW critical temperature.
-Our results differ qualitatively from this scenario.
-At $T_c^{\mathrm{ns}} \sim 156$ MeV, we observe degeneracy in nonsinglet channels while singlet observables and the topological susceptibility remain nonvanishing, revealing a two-stage hierarchy of operational restoration.
-This structure does not follow from the fixed-point analysis, which applies strictly in the chiral limit and does not distinguish connected and disconnected contributions.
-Moreover, our temperatures $T_c^{\mathrm{ns}}$ and $T_c^{\mathrm{s}}$ are crossover scales in physical QCD rather than critical points, and the persistence of $\chi_t>0$ reflects the continued contribution of disconnected diagrams and the mass-dependent amplification of axial-anomaly effects.
+This two-stage hierarchy does not follow from the PW/PV fixed-point analysis, which applies strictly in the chiral limit and does not distinguish quark-connected and quark-disconnected contributions.
+Our temperatures $T_c^{\mathrm{ns}}$ and $T_c^{\mathrm{s}}$ are crossover scales in physical QCD rather than critical points, and the persistence of $\chi_t>0$ reflects the continued contribution of quark-disconnected diagrams and the mass-dependent amplification of axial-anomaly effects.
 Thus, while marginal irrelevance provides an important conceptual backdrop, the hierarchical restoration observed here represents a distinct finite-mass phenomenon beyond the scope of the chiral-limit RG framework.